sandokim/SoSC/README.md

 The MipNeRF360 scenes are hosted by the paper authors [here](https://jonbarron.info/mipnerf360/).

-If you run the original `gaussian_splatting/train.py`, it will automatically generate SfM point cloud for the target scene located at `sparse/0/points3D.ply`.
+If you run the original gaussian_splatting/train.py, it will automatically generate an SfM point cloud for the target scene located at `sparse/0/points3D.ply`.

 ### Dataset Pt.1
 ```